corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 generatejsonschematypes --rootNamespace JsonSchemaSample.Api --rootPath '#/$defs/Person' --useSchema Draft202012 person-from-api.json
 ```

 Let's run that now.
-When it has completed, list the files in the directory, using whatever command is appropriate for your shell.
+When it has completed, list the C# files in the directory, using whatever command is appropriate for your shell.

 ```
 ls *.cs
 ```

-> Remember I'm using Powershell, so, as with Linux distros, I have `ls`.
+> Remember I'm using Powershell, so, as with Linux distros, I have access to `ls`.
 Windows Command Prompt users might want `dir`.

 You should see the following file names listed (plus whatever other detail your particular shell adds to its output):
 ```